The Post-Graduate Year at WRA

 A unique opportunity to build upon strength and experience

 Post-graduates (PGs) at WRA are a cohort like no other, yet an essential and important part of our community.
-Our dedicated program, led by Assistant Dean of Student Life Raheem Jackson, helps our PGs take on another year of high school to enhance their academic, athletic and personal standing with college coaches and programs.
+Our dedicated program helps our PGs take on another year of high school to enhance their academic, athletic and personal standing with college coaches and programs.

 We help our PGs focus on college admission, recruitment, training for athletes, test scores, life skills and leadership opportunities.
 And as the most senior students on campus, their leadership and maturity is undeniable.
 Yet there's no mistaking their place in this community as fellow Pioneers and friendly peers.
 Their connection to Reserve and our community is sincere and palpable, fostered by essential orientation programs and community building, and their time here is enjoyed all while working diligently toward their goals and objectives.